agent-thor/Governance-Trading-Agent/README.md

 # AI API keys
 OPENAI_KEY=your_openai_api_key
-# Optional: Deepseek API credentials (if not provided, the bot will use only OpenAI and trained models)
+# Optional: Deepseek API credentials (if not provided, the agent will use only OpenAI and trained models)
 AGENT_ENDPOINT=https://your-agent-endpoint.com/api/v1/
 AGENT_KEY=your_agent_api_key